codybloemhard/incodoc/README.md

   - documents written in formats easy for humans
   - served to consumers as an incodoc or incodoc compatible document
   - either converted or rendered to best serve the consumer
-- alternative to static site generators
+- alternative/addition to static site generators
   - emphasis on the consumer needs

+incodoc is a work in progress.

 In this README:

 - Quick example
-- Usage
 - What
   - General
   - Incorporeality
 - How
   - Usage
+  - UX possibilities
 - Why
   - Situation
   - Problem
+  - Solution
   - Existing solutions
   - Existing document formats
     - Markdown
     - HTML
     - PDF
     - Org Mode
+- Extra
   - Name
+  - "Consumer"
 - License

 ## Quick example